5 Mistakes You Should Avoid When Training Your Dog

 Dogs have a short attention span and an even shorter memory.
 When you are teaching your dog a new skill, you must have the proper timing when administering a treat or praise.
 If you wait too long, your dog will be confused and not make the connection between behavior and reward.
 You should also make sure that your doggy is not too tired.
 One of the big mistakes is tiring your dog out before training.
 Rather than a long hike, take your dog for a short walk or play fetch for a while and then concentrate completely on training.
 Anyway, you can go for a walk after the training session as a reward.

 Expecting Too Much, Too Soon

-There are many factors that go into dog training, such as communication and the breaking down of one skill into smaller components.
+Many factors go into dog training, such as communication and the breaking down of one skill into smaller components.
 Oftentimes, pet owners become frustrated because their young dogs are not immediately mastering the commands.
-During dog training it is important to take baby steps.
+During dog training, it is important to take baby steps.
 For instance, if you are training your dog to sit, you must first reliably be able to get the dog’s attention.
 Next, your dog must be able to perform the sitting motion using a treat as a lure.
 Once your dog has mastered this skill, “sit” should be overlaid with the behavior.
 Finally, only after plenty of practice, the dog can be expected to sit on command.